Say Hello to Nikki Prendergast! Nikki is here to assist you big-busted babes in finding a suit that supports and compliments your frame.

 9) How do you FEEL after watching a commercial, movie, or advertisement that portrays flawless models or actresses?

 You know, I’m not gonna lie – I don’t really have a problem with companies using flawless models and actresses in their ads and promos because I think many of those “flawless” women sacrifice and work really hard for it.
 I think discriminating against them is just as bad as discriminating against anyone.
 At the end of the day though, that “flawless” lifestyle certainly doesn’t fit with my lifestyle (#tacos), so I definitely applaud the companies who embrace the curvy, less-than-flawless bodies as well.
 I think it’s always great to have a good mix of gals represented.

 10) Do you have a mentor?
 If so, who and how have they helped you navigate life’s challenges?

 Well I’ve never really thought of the term mentor, but my parents cover that role, hands-down.
 My mom is like the perpetual, positive cheerleader, and anyone reading this who knows her, knows that this is true.
 She’s got a sunny outlook on pretty much anything and thinks that there’s nothing more powerful than your own mind.
 If you think you can, then you can – an important lesson for anyone really.
 And my dad, well he’s the cool, calm, collected advice-giver.
 I’ve definitely learned from him that when something is driving me nuts or seems impossible, to take a step back to really evaluate the situation.
 Is this person, campaign, job, etc. really worth my sanity?
 Or is it time to peacefully take another path?
 He’s also a lesson in patience, which we’ll just say has never been my strong point.

-For more swimwear tips and tricks from Nikki for a larger bust & slimmer hips silhouette check out her Fit Specialist page!
+For more tips and tricks from Nikki on how to find swimsuits for large busts check out her Fit Specialist page!